stat-group/stat-group.github.io/_pages/home.md

 ---

 We are a dynamic research group at the [USC Marshall Business School](https://www.marshall.usc.edu/).
-The statistics group consists of ---- full time faculty.
-The group's main research interests are: Applications of statistics in marketing, finance and other business disciplines; High dimensional statistical inference.
+The statistics group consists of 17 full-time faculty.
+The group's main research interests are: Applications of statistics in marketing, finance, and other business disciplines; High dimensional statistical inference.
 Including high dimensional regression, classification and variable selection; Financial econometrics; Functional data analysis; Large-scale multiple testing and Social and economic network analysis.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >